Sexuality in Islam: Abortion

 Islamic schools of law have differing opinions on abortion, though it is prohibited or discouraged by most.
 However, abortion is allowed under certain circumstances, such as if the mother's health is threatened.
 If the abortion is necessary to save the woman's life, Muslims universally agree that her life takes precedence over the life of the fetus.

 Muslim views on abortion are also shaped by the Hadith as well as by the opinions of legal and religious scholars and commentators.
 In Islam, the fetus is believed to become a living soul after four months of gestation, and abortion after that point is generally viewed as impermissible.
-Many Islamic thinkers recognize exceptions to this rule for certain circumstances; indeed, Azizah Y. al-Hibri notes that "the majority of Muslim scholars permit abortion, although they differ on the stage of fetal development beyond which it becomes prohibited."
+Many Islamic thinkers recognize exceptions to this rule for certain circumstances; Azizah Y. al-Hibri notes that: "the majority of Muslim scholars permit abortion, although they differ on the stage of fetal development beyond which it becomes prohibited".

 Some Muslim scholars hold that the child of rape is a legitimate human being and therefore subject to the normal laws of abortion, that it is permitted only if the fetus is less than four months old, or if it endangers the life of its mother.
 Certain contemporary fatwas have also laid out the position that permit abortion if the newborn might suffer from a congenital condition that would make its care exceptionally difficult for the parents.